 Filing your taxes can be a confusing process, but the IRS has online resources available to help taxpayers with questions and electronic filing assistance.

-The IRS Free File Program is available to tax filers who earned $72,000 or less in 2020.
+The IRS Free File Program is available to tax filers who earned $73,000 or less in 2022.
 The software calculates and finds deductions, credits and exemptions for taxpayers.
+Should you need to print any tax forms, click here to access all available IRS forms and the accompanying instructions.

 Other IRS resources include: